AlignedTrack432/BeefREE/README.md

 * GTK3 uses [Windows-10](https://github.com/B00merang-Project/Windows-10) theme and [Windows-10-Icons](https://github.com/B00merang-Artwork/Windows-10) by default.
 If they are not in msys2 tree, then they must be manually placed in the `share/icons` and `share/themes`.
 A different theme can be specified by editing the `etc/gtk-3.0/settings.ini` file.

 ## Supporting this project
 Please don't support DeaDBeeF.
 There are people who need your money more.
-[For now though, click here to help fight poverty, it's free!](https://arab.org/click-to-help/poverty/)
+[For now though, click here to help fight poverty](https://arab.org/click-to-help/poverty/) [or here to help support Palestine](https://arab.org/click-to-help/palestine/).
+It's free!